-19 (b) Signs and other official traffic-control devices 20 indicating that traffic signal laws are enforced by a photo red 21 light imaging detector system shall be posted on all major 22 routes entering the area in question to provide, as far as practicable, notice to drivers of the existence and operation of the system.
+19 (b) Signs and other official traffic-control devices 20 indicating that traffic signal laws are enforced by a photo red 21 light imaging detector system shall be posted on all major 22 routes entering the area in question to provide, as far as

-3 (c) Proof of a traffic-control signal violation shall be 4 as evidenced by information obtained from the photo red light 5 imaging detector system authorized pursuant to this Act.
+3 Proof of a traffic-control signal violation shall be (C) 4 as evidenced by information obtained from the photo red light 5 imaging detector system authorized pursuant to this Act.
 A 6 certificate, sworn to or affirmed by the county's agent or 7 employee, or a facsimile thereof, based upon inspection of 8 photographs, microphotographs, videotape, or other recorded 9 images produced by the system, shall be prima facie evidence of 10 the facts contained therein.
 Any photographs, microphotographs, 11 videotape, or other recorded images evidencing a violation shall 12 be available for inspection in any proceeding to adjudicate the 13 liability for that violation.